-Applicants can be considered for the Bachelor of Applied Science (BAS), Healthcare Services track in the College of Business, if they:
+Applicants can be considered for the Bachelor of Applied Science (B.A.S.), Healthcare Services track in the College of Business, if they meet all the following requirements:

-- 1. Have earned an Associate of Applied Science in an Allied Health-related field, and - 2.
-Are eligible to return immediately to the last school attended, and - 3.
-Have a cumulative 2.000 GPA
+- · Have earned an Associate of Applied Science in an Allied Health-related field. - · Have earned a cumulative GPA of 2.000 or higher.